 - The hairs on the buds should curl and retract a bit.

-Put your palms up where your plants are.
+Place your hands palms up where your plants are with your palms facing upward.
 If it’s too warm for your hands, it’s too warm for your cannabis.
 In that case, move your grow lights farther away.
-Most CFLs and LEDs can be placed within inches of the plants, and it even helps their efficiency.
-Be careful not to let them touch the leaves, though.
-Even LEDs which are extremely cool can burn the cannabis leaves with too much light, even if they don't burn the leaves with heat.
+Most CFLs and T5s can be placed within inches of the plants, and it even helps their efficiency.
+LEDs can burn a plant even though it’s not producing enough heat to burn your hands.
+This is why it’s important to know manufacturers specifications with LEDs before using them.

 Too much nutrients can be just as bad as too little.
 The tips of your plants will tell you if you’re using too much nutrients by turning brown.
 The leaves will turn a more faded color if they’re getting too little nutrients or they may show other signs of nutrition deficiencies.

 Make sure to have fans circulating air in your grow area.
 Good circulation will benefit your plants in many ways, including helping prevent mold from growing on their leaves and helping the plant get the CO2 it needs.
 Direct air from a fan will most likely cause ‘wind burn’, so aim the fan above or away the plants.
 You just want the plants to be rustling lightly in the breeze, not fighting to hold themselves up.